Farmers Advised To Remove Weeds From Gram Crop - UrduPoint

 Farmers Advised To Remove Weeds From Gram Crop

-FAISALABAD, (UrduPoint / Pakistan Point News - 27th Nov, 2024) Agricultural experts have advised farmers to remove weeds from gram crop to get bumper production.
+SARGODHA, (UrduPoint / Pakistan Point News - 1st Dec, 2024) Farmers have been advised to remove weeds from gram crop to get bumper yield.

+A spokesman for the Agriculture (Extension) Department said on Sunday that weeds

 Recent Stories